Tahoe 100M

 Copying Data and Notebooks into a Project

-To utilize the dataset, please copy the data from this project into your own project.
+To utilize the dataset, please copy the data from this projectarrow-up-right into your own project.

 Here are the steps to copy the Tahoe-100M data into a Project Space:

 1. Create a project for your Tahoe 100M dataset, billed to your own organization.
-Tutorials on how to set up a project can be found on this page.
+Tutorials on how to set up a project can be found on this pagearrow-up-right.

-2. Go to Resources Tab and find the project titled “Public Datasets AWS US (East)” and select the folder "Tahoe-100M".
+2. Go to Resources Tab and find the project titled “Public Datasets AWS US (East)” and select the folder "Tahoe-100M".arrow-up-right

 3. Select the data folder and the notebooks